Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Like most cervical changes, this is subject to individual variation and may also depend on the shape of your uterus.
 For example, if you’ve been told by a healthcare provider that you have a retroverted uterus, then your cervix may be angled upwards at its “baseline.”
 FYI, an estimated 20% of the population has a retroverted uterus.6

-To summarize, during ovulation the cervix will SHOW (soft, high, open, wet) us it’s ready for fertilization, whereas during The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. the cervix will be harder to the touch and lower, with less discharge (no acronym for this one – but let us know if you think of one!).
+To summarize, the cervix moves and changes texture throughout your cycle.
+During ovulation the cervix will SHOW (soft, high, open, wet) us it’s ready for fertilization, whereas during menstruation the cervix will be harder to the touch and lower, with less discharge (no acronym for this one – but let us know if you think of one!).

 Remember that menstrual blood exits through the cervical os, so, when choosing a menstrual product, it may be helpful to think about where your unique cervix lies.
 Like we just discussed, there are general trends of how the cervix changes throughout your cycle.
 But there are person-to-person variations in the cervix’s “baseline” position, ranging from how high it sits in the vaginal canal to the angle of the os.